-The SEPP curriculum provides opportunities for hands-on experiences in both the thesis and applied tracks, such as internships, culminating projects, and research.
-Students in the program will learn how to use problem-solving skills and reasoning to make ethical professional decisions.
+The SEPP curriculum provides opportunities for well-rounded educational experiences in both the course-based and applied tracks.
+All students will learn how to use problem-solving skills and reasoning to make professional, ethical decisions.

 The curriculum includes specialized knowledge in the eight knowledge areas (K1-K8) identified by the Association for Applied Sport Psychology (AASP) and is designed for students to achieve the following learning outcomes: